floraklein/Zizania-palustris/README.md

 	   fit="contain">

 Because manoomin is a nonhuman person according to Ojibwe worldview, with its own rights, it was able to serve as the plaintiff in the court case.
 The expansion of legal protections and human rights-type legal protections to nonhuman species and ecosystems incorporates elements of TEK worldviews by highlighting the connections between human and nonhuman persons.
 Potawatomi scientist [Robin Wall Kimmerer](https://en.wikipedia.org/wiki/Robin_Wall_Kimmerer) characterizes this relationship as one of reciprocity, "rules of sorts that govern our taking, shape our relationships with the natural world, and rein in our tendency to consume...
 Reciprocity helps resolve the moral tension of taking a life by giving in return something of value that sustains the ones who sustain us."[^34] The link between people, place, and plant, evidenced in the relationship between the Ojibwe and wild rice, serves as a framework for expanding notions of care and conservation across worldviews.
+<param ve-image
+	   src= "wc:2_Protect_Our_Water_No_Line_3___No_Pesticides_sign_outside_of_Palisade,_Minnesota.jpg"
+	caption="Protect Our Water No Line 3 No Pesticides sign outside of Palisade, Minnesota (2020)" fit="contain">

 While the case was dismissed in March 2022 by the White Earth Band of Ojibwe Court of Appeals, *Manoomin v.
 Minnesota Department of Natural Resources* sets an example for how the legal rights of nature may be invoked in order to protect both individual species and entire ecosystems.
 It is one example of how human and plant relationships based upon this expanded worldview may be used as leverage within larger conservation efforts, and points out larger power dynamics and their ethical frameworks that still consider plants and nonhuman species as property.

 ### The Continuous Interweaving between People, Place, and Plant

 From early botanical attempts at domestication in Europe and its role in newly created trade economies, to the more recent commercialization and breeding programs, wild rice serves as a key example of the entanglement of plant, people, and landscape in Indigenous worldviews.
 The unique growing conditions and reciprocal dependencies between the Ojibwe and wild rice acknowledge the plant’s role within larger environmental, social, and moral contexts, evidenced in early travel accounts, visual representations, and ethnographical works.
 More recent legal recourse both complicates and denies this worldview, asking us to reconsider how the moral frameworks central to TEK might allow us to better acknowledge the agency of plants and the impact of human and plant relationships on our ecosystems and landscapes today.
 <param ve-image
 	   src= "wc:Chippewa_wild_rice_harvesting 2.jpg"
-	caption="xxx"
+	caption="Wild rice harvesting"
 	   fit="contain">
 <param ve-image
 	   src= "wc:Processed_wild_rice_at_Wild_Rice_House_in_Finland,_Minnesota_(51432379817).jpg"
-	caption="xxx"
-	   fit="contain">
+	caption="Processed wild rice at Wild Rice House in Finland, Minnesota" fit="contain">

-[^1]: Lillian McGilp, Claudia Castell-Miller, Matthew Haas, Rennet Millas, Jennifer Kimball, "Northern Wild Rice (Zizania palustris L.) breeding, genetics, and conservation," *Crop Science* 63, no. 4 (2023): 1907.
+[^1]: Lillian McGilp, Claudia Castell-Miller, Matthew Haas, Rennet Millas, Jennifer Kimball, "Northern Wild Rice (Zizania palustris L.) breeding, genetics, and conservation," *Crop Science* 63, no. 4 (2023), 1907.
 [^2]: McGilp et al., "Northern Wild Rice (Zizania palustris L.) breeding, genetics, and conservation," 1905.
 [^3]: Carl Linnaeus, *Species Plantarum: exhibentes plantas rite cognitas ad genera relatas, cum differential specifics, nominibus trivialibus, synonymis selectis, locis natalibus, secundum systema sexuale digestas* 4, pt.
 1 (1753), 396-397.
 [^4]: The Z. palustris genome was assembled in 2021.
 Aurelien Bouayad, "Wild rice protectors: An Ojibwe odyssey," *Environmental Law Review* 22, no. 1 (2020), 33.
 [^5]: Jennifer Kimball, "University of Minnesota Annual Wild Rice Breeding and Related Research Progress Report to the Minnesota Department of Agriculture," Report, January 15, 2023.
 [^6]: Winona LaDuke, "Manoomin: It’s worth protecting," *The Ojibwe News* (St. Paul, MN), June 16, 2006.
-[^7]: Brittany Luby, "Treaty through a Planting Lens: A Study of Manoomin Harvesting Rights in Anishinaabe-Aki, 1873–Present," *The American Indian Quarterly* 47, no. 4 (2023): 352–387.
+[^7]: Brittany Luby, "Treaty through a Planting Lens: A Study of Manoomin Harvesting Rights in Anishinaabe-Aki, 1873–Present," *The American Indian Quarterly* 47, no. 4 (2023), 352–387.
 [^8]: Michael McNally, "Where Food Grows on the Water: Manoomin/Wild Rice and Anishinaabe Peoplehood," in *Native Foodways: Indigenous North American Religious Traditions and Foods*, ed.
 Michelene Pesantubbee and Michael Zogry (Albany, New York: State University of New York Press, 2021), 82.
 [^9]: Ibid.
 [^10]: Ibid., 5.